FICTION-ZJU/RuleGPT/README.md

 This repository contains the implementation of RuleGPT from the paper titled "HORAE: A Domain-Agnostic Language for Automated Service Regulation" submitted to IJCAI 2025 (AI4Tech).
 The repository instructs how one can quickly train and deploy RuleGPT.

-Note: The dataset SRR-Eval for fine-tuning RuleGPT as well as the so-obtained model weights are also open-sourced; but the concrete links are omitted due to anonymous review.
+We also open-source dataset [SRR-Eval](https://huggingface.co/datasets/Xfgll/SRR-Eval) for fine-tuning RuleGPT as well as the so-obtained [model weights](https://huggingface.co/Xfgll/RuleGPT).

 Below, we provide details about the usage of scripts for supervised fine-tuning RuleGPT with [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).